naveen05k/springboot-jwt-auth/README.md

 A complete project demonstrating **JWT (JSON Web Token) based authentication and authorization** using **Spring Boot 3**, **Spring Security**, and **MySQL Database**.
 This project provides secure login, token generation, token validation, and role-based access to APIs.

+> **Spring Boot JWT Authentication and Authorization Project** — Build secure REST APIs using Spring Security and JWT tokens.
+Features include user registration, login, token generation, validation, and role-based authorization.
+Complete end-to-end authentication example for backend developers.
+Powered by Java, Spring Boot 3, and MySQL.

+---

+### One-line Version (if GitHub About text limit is short)

+> Spring Boot 3 JWT Authentication and Authorization example with secure login, registration, token validation, and role-based API access.

+---

+✅ This will **perfectly match** your project and help it get indexed well by **GitHub** and **Google**!
+✅ Also looks **professional** if recruiters or companies check your GitHub.

 ---

 ## 🚀 Features